Sequencing the Entangled DNA of Fractional Quantum Hall Fluids: Statement of the problem

 It is generally possible for a zero mode to have multiple root patterns.
 We may thus also consider the entire subspace of all root configurations by defining the \textit{root projection operator},

-We then refer to $P_\text{root}\ket{\psi}$ as the \textit{root state}\footnote{This definition is slightly more restrictive than that in most of the literature with $n>1$, but will agree in practical applications.} of $\ket{\psi}$.
+We then refer to $P_\text{root}\ket{\psi}$ as the \textit{root state}, or equivalently, the DNA of $\ket{\psi}$.
+(This definition of a root state is slightly more restrictive than that used in most of the literature with $n>1$, but will agree in practical applications.)
 The root states consists precisely of that part of the expansion of $\ket{\psi}$ into basis states $\ket{S}$ that one obtains if only root configurations are kept.
-Note that in Eq. \eqref{eq:pn}, we chose to sum over all $\ket{S}$ of a given root pattern.
+Note that in equation \eqref{eq:pn}, we chose to sum over all $\ket{S}$ of a given root pattern.
 By definition, these need not all be root configurations, as some of them (but not all) may not appear in the expansion of $\ket{\psi}$: in $P_\text{root}\ket{\psi}$, these extra terms do not matter.
 In this way, one obtains a rather simple form for $P_{\{n_j\}}$ in terms of second quantized ladder operators,

 where the sum goes over all sequences of multi-indices with pattern $\{n_j\}$.
 Strictly speaking, the two forms of the projection operator are equivalent while acting on states of up to $N$ particles only.
 However, we will have no use for the operator $P_{\{n_j\}}$ to act on states with more than $N$ particles.
 We finally emphasize that though we notationally suppress it, the definition of $P_{\text{root}}$ explicitly depends on $\ket{\psi}$, and in expressions like $P_{\text{root}}\ket{\psi}$, it will be generally implied that $\ket{\psi}$ is acted upon by ``its root projector''.
-As such, ``taking the root state'' is thus by no means a linear operation.\footnote{However, for {\em fixed} $\ket{\psi}$, Eq. \eqref{eq:Proot} is, of course, a linear operator.} For brevity, we will also write $\ket{\psi}_{\text{root}}$ for the root state of $\ket{\psi}$.
+As such, ``taking the root state'' is thus by no means a linear operation, however, for {\em fixed} $\ket{\psi}$, Equation \eqref{eq:Proot} is, of course, that of a linear operator.
+For brevity, we will also write $\ket{\psi}_{\text{root}}$ for the root state of $\ket{\psi}$.

 We now have everything in place to state the main result of this work.

 \begin{theorem} For fixed $(j_1,\dotsc ,j_l)$, let $Z$ be an $l$-body operator of the form

 with $\beta_i = (j_i, r_i)$.
 If